zaemliss/Constellation/README.md

 dag join 86.23.86.134
 ```

-you should see the browser page status change to `Downloading` and eventually `Ready`
+you should see the browser page status change to `DownloadInProgress` and eventually `Ready`

 That's the end of the installation!
 Congratulations, your node is up and operational.
 If you have any issues, please open an issue ticket here: https://github.com/zaemliss/Constellation/issues